dataspecer/ds-wdoi/docs/progress.md

   - Boosting of properties for this type.
     - I do not include properties for this type if the property is not used on the class.

+## 5. iteration

+Creating a new adapter and a surroundings dialog to Dataspecer.

+- New adapter
+  - Queries to the backend
+- Surroundings dialog
+  - Removed navigation for parents since i could not make it work
+  - Added stepper for selection of parents and ranges